lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A-Crash-Course-on-the-VIPER-Architecture.md

 The role of the Presenter as UseCaseOutput is to format the data received in the PresentationModel into a format that can be used directly by the ViewController.
 The formatted output is called a ViewModel.
 This usually means Strings, but depending on the requirements of the output controls, it may be an `enum` or a `Bool`.

-If data must be localized, made accessible, or otherwise converted in any way, the process of conversion is done by the Presenter acting in the role UseCaseOutput.
+If data must be localized, made accessible, or otherwise converted in any way, the process of conversion is done by the Presenter acting in the role of UseCaseOutput.

  A ViewModel can be implemented as an immutable struct or as a set of scalars, whichever is easier.
 When implemented as scalars, the values are passed directly as parameters to the methods of the PresentationOutput protocol.